Ergodicity of the infinite swapping algorithm at low temperature: Introduction

-For the proof of Theorem \ref{thm:PI} and Theorem \ref{thm:LSI}, we follow the transportation approach of \cite{MS14}.
 There are several other methods which could be used to deduce the Eyring-Kramers formula for the Poincar\'e constant.
-For example, one could consider to adapt the potential theoretic approach (see \cite{Bovier04, Bovier05}) or the approach using semiclassical analysis (see \cite{HeKlNi04, HeNi05, HeNi06}).
-However, it seems that only the approach of \cite{MS14} is robust enough to deduce good estimates for the log-Sobolev constant.
-This is important for our applications to sampling and simulated annealing.
+For instance, one could consider adapting the potential theoretic approach (see \cite{Bovier04, Bovier05}), or the semiclassical analysis (see \cite{HeKlNi04, HeNi05, HeNi06}), or the approach using quasi-stationarity (see \cite{BR16, LL19}).
+We adopt the approach of \cite{MS14}, which is robust enough to deduce the Eyring-Kramers formula for the log-Sobolev constant in the setting of an inhomogeneous diffusion coefficient.
+The rate of convergence in relative entropy obtained from the log-Sobolev constant is important for our applications to sampling and simulated annealing.

-In the first application, we apply the main results to study the sampling properties of the isa and compare it to the overdamped Langevin dynamics.
-It is well known that the Poincar\'e and log-Sobolev constants characterize the rate of convergence to equilibrium of the underlying process.
-It is also known that Poincar\'e and log-Sobolev inequalities yield deviation inequalities (see \cite{CaGu08,WuYa08} and references therein).
-Hence, our main results yield a precise quantitative control on the convergence of the time average to the ensemble average, quantifying the ergodic theorem.
-As a consequence, we conclude that sampling at low temperatures using isa is exponentially faster than using the overdamped Langevin dynamics.
+In the first application, we apply the main results to study the sampling properties of the isa and compare it to the over-damped Langevin dynamics.
+It is well known that the Poincar\'e and the log-Sobolev constants characterize the rate of convergence to equilibrium of the underlying process.
+It is also known that Poincar\'e and log-Sobolev inequalities yield non-asymptotic concentration/deviation inequalities (see \cite{CaGu08,WuYa08} and references therein).
+Hence, our main results yield a quantitative control in terms of the temperatures $(\tau_1, \tau_2)$ on the rate of convergence of the time average to the ensemble average, quantifying the ergodic theorem.
+Let us note in comparison that the precise dependence on $(\tau_1, \tau_2)$ is missing in the large deviation estimates for the isa in \cite{Dupuis12}.
+As a byproduct of our analysis, we find a condition on $(\tau_1, \tau_2)$ under which sampling at low temperatures using the isa is exponentially faster than using the over-damped Langevin dynamics.
+This provides a guidance on the choice of the higher temperature $\tau_2$ for the isa.